-We felt we were almost flying above St Ives bay as the train threaded its way through the trees and tunnels and we watched the most captivating view be revealed and then just as suddenly concealed, all accompanied by the rhythmical clickity-clack of the track.
+We felt we were almost flying above St Ives bay as the train threaded its way through the trees and tunnels.
+What acaptivating view!
+Revealed and then just as suddenly concealed, all accompanied by the rhythmical clickity-clack of the track.

 Regular commuters please forgive us but there is a certain frisson in waiting for the train, settling in a seat beside the window and anticipating the day to come.

 For details of Tickets and timetable: – https://greatscenicrailways.co.uk/stations/st-erth-park-and-ride/